Feast of the Assumption: Celebrating Mary’s Ascension

 Worldwide Celebrations

 The Feast of the Assumption isn’t just another holiday.
-It’s a that brings people together in vibrant celebrations.
+It’s a global fiesta that brings people together in vibrant celebrations.
 Let’s see how this special day is celebrated around the world.

 Processions in Different Cities